Introduction

 Most of us find it difficult to find alot of time for historical wargaming so when we play it is more down to luck than skill I guess.

-6: Could you limit your gaming and collection to one period and one size?
-If so, what?
+Could you limit your gaming and collection to one period and one size?
+If so,

 To go with 28mm is easier than picking the one period.
 We've played mostly medieval and Napoleonic and both have their merits.